 “Stroking the pet could cut the level of stress-related hormones in the blood.”

 The sound of the purr that helps mend muscles and bones also has a therapeutic effect that can ease the mind.
 The cat’s purr range of 20Hz to 140Hz is the perfect therapeutic range for sound healing and it also includes benefitting the mental well-being of a person.

 Pet cats are like a part of the family and the world just wouldn’t be quite as bright without them in an emotional sense.
 Now with new studies and research showcasing that cat ownership has positive health benefits, it is all the more reason to keep our beloved purring bundles of joy in our lives.
 We here at Bookingpetz realise how important it is for pets to be well looked after hence we are due to launch the best user-friendly platform for pet pensions.

 People who need to leave their pet temporarily either for leisure purposes or business purposes need their pets to be taken care of in their absence, whether it is a cat or a dog.
 In the Netherlands it is extremely difficult to find good platforms for reliable pet pensions and so here at Bookingpetz we are launching a platform that removes this problem.
 The system we have planned will make it easy for people to find a range of good pet pensions on our database.
 We will also have 24/7 customer support for users should they have any problems.

-We are due to launch our services by October 2019 so stay tuned to our website, our Facebook page and Instagram page for further updates.
+Stay tuned to our website, our Facebook page and Instagram page for further updates.